V4Fire/Client/src/components/base/b-router/README.md

 # components/base/b-router

-This module provides a component to organize page routing.
+This module provides a component for organizing page routing.

 ## Synopsis

 * The component extends [[iData]].

-* The component does not have the default UI.
+* The component does not have a default UI.

 * By default, the root tag of the component is `<div>`.

-## Why a component, but not a plugin?
+## Why a component and not a plugin?

-There are a few reasons why this API has implemented as a component:
+There are several reasons why this API is implemented as a component:

-1. Easier to organize the logic of sub-routes or alternative routes: we can put two or more routers within a template and dynamically switch from one to another by using the `v-if` directive.
+1. It's easier to organize the logic of sub-routes or alternate routes: we can put two or more routers in a template and dynamically switch from one to the other using the `v-if` directive.

-2. The router extends from the `iData` component, i.e., it can download routes to manage from a server or another data source.
+2. The router extends from the `iData` component, i.e., it can load routes to be managed from a server or other data source.
-   Also, the router can apply modifiers and do other stuff like a regular component.
+   In addition, the router can apply modifiers and perform other actions like a normal component.

-3. The router automatically compatible with all supported render engines.
+3. The router is automatically compatible with all supported rendering engines.

 ## How to use?

-Just put the component to a template of the root component like it presented below.
+Just place the component in the root component template as shown below.

 ```
 - namespace [%fileName%]